 - That number represents 4.7% of maltreatment victims.

-- 26 children who died nationwide in 2009 from maltreatment suffered sexual abuse.
+- 26 children who died nationwide in a studied year from maltreatment suffered sexual abuse.

 - At least 1 child died because of sexual abuse.